-In 2007, the Company and Steven J. Hilton entered into an amended and restated employment agreement, which was scheduled to expire on December 31, 2008 but was automatically extended to December 31, 2009 pursuant to the agreement's automatic one year renewal provisions.
-This agreement provided Mr. Hilton with a base salary of \$1,017,500 per year.
-In 2009, Mr. Hilton voluntarily reduced his base pay to \$800,000.
-This agreement also provided that Mr. Hilton was entitled to reimbursement of reasonable and customary business expenses, payments to purchase a \$5 million term life insurance policy, payments to purchase disability insurance providing for monthly benefit payments of approximately \$20,000, participation in our Executive Supplemental Savings Plan (which enables deferred compensation in excess of 401(k) limitations), and use of a Company-provided automobile.
+Mr. Hilton's agreement provides Mr. Hilton with a base salary of \$1,017,500 per year, which can be adjusted from time to time, provided that it cannot be reduced without Mr. Hilton's consent.
+This agreement also provides that Mr. Hilton is entitled to reimbursement of reasonable and customary business expenses, reimbursements of amounts paid to purchase a \$5 million term life insurance policy, reimbursement of amounts paid to purchase disability and/or long-term care insurance providing for a monthly benefit up to \$20,000, use of a chartered airplane for business purposes only, and use of a Company-provided automobile.